monstermac77/vr/README.md

 To figure out what the top of the line is at this moment, look at benchmarks from [Gamers Nexus](https://www.youtube.com/user/GamersNexus).
 They are the most scientific and methodical players in town.

 ### Everything else
 Your processor, motherboard, RAM, storage, power supply, case, and cooling system should simply be sufficient enough not to bottleneck your graphics card (you can use [this tool](https://pc-builds.com/calculator/) for checking if your CPU causes a bottleneck).
 This goes for VR gaming just like PC gaming in general.
-I opt for whatever processor currently has the highest single threaded performance (again, check Gamers Nexus), whatever motherboard is reasonably priced and won't hold me back when overclocking, etc. I'll post a separate guide later on how I choose my components.
+I opt for whatever processor currently has the highest single threaded performance (again, check Gamers Nexus), whatever motherboard is reasonably priced and won't hold me back when overclocking, etc. I'll post a separate guide later on how I choose my components (TODO).

 My first build from April 2019 can be found [here](https://pcpartpicker.com/user/monstermac77/saved/), if you're interested.